Mounjaro Week 1 Meal Plan | Ease Into Your First Days With Confidence

 Dinner: Chicken Thighs + Roasted Veggies

-1 boneless, skinless chicken thigh, roasted zucchini and bell peppers with olive oil.
-(26g protein, 340 cal)
+1 boneless, skinless chicken thigh, roasted zucchini, bell peppers, and broccoli with olive oil.
+(26g, 340 cal)

 By day 6, you're back to feeling like yourself.
-This is a good day to batch-prep breakfast and lunch for the following week.
+This is a good day to batch-prep breakfast and lunch for the days ahead.

 Breakfast: Smoked Salmon on Toast

 2 oz smoked salmon, 1 tbsp cream cheese, capers, red onion on whole grain toast.
-(24g protein, 300 cal)
+(24g, 300 cal)

 Lunch: Grilled Chicken + Quinoa